mulesoft-catalyst/logger-mule-extension/README.md

 ## Creation

-This extension was built using SDK version 1.1 and archetype version 1.0.1
+This extension was built using SDK version 1.1 and archetype version 1.0.1.
+It's a Logger module that enforces best practices and outputs log fields in JSON format.

 https://docs.mulesoft.com/mule-sdk/1.1/xml-sdk#create-and-test-an-xml-sdk-project